 Cannalope Kush feminized seeds

-Cannalope Kush is a Sativa dominant cross between yummy Cannalope Haze and legendary OG #18.
-Usually testing at more than 20% THC, with yields that can go up to 800g or more, this cannabis strain is a great choice both for inexperienced and commercial growers.
+Cannalope Kush is a Sativa-dominant cross between yummy Cannalope Haze and legendary OG #18.
+Usually testing at more than 20% THC she has yields that can go up to 800g or more.
+This cannabis strain is a great choice for both inexperienced and commercial growers.

 - DNA Genetics

 - 500 - 600 g/m²

 - 70% Sativa / 30% Indica